-Learning you’re gifted as an adult can be quite overwhelming!
-In this article, gifted coach and mentor Jennifer Harvey Sallin shares the seven stages gifted adults typically go through after discovering (or re-discovering) their giftedness, and how you can best navigate them toward self-acceptance, joy and a proactive creativity with your own unique gifted mind.… Read More
+Learning you’re gifted as an adult can be quite overwhelming.
+In this article, Jennifer Harvey Sallin shares the seven stages gifted adults typically go through after discovering (or re-discovering) their giftedness, and how you can best navigate them toward self-acceptance, joy and a proactive creativity with your own unique gifted mind.… Read More

 Excellence is a healthy version of perfectionism which allows your gifted idealism to serve as an inspiration for action, rather than to reign as a tyrant for whom nothing is ever good enough!
-In this personal story, InterGifted coach Sandra Pfluger shares how she discovered the difference between the two, and how she was able to overcome her gifted perfectionism once and for all!… Read More
+In this personal story, Sandra de Riel shares how she discovered the difference between the two, and how she was able to overcome her gifted perfectionism once and for all!… Read More

 Paula Prober’s book, Your Rainforest Mind: A Guide to the Well-being of Gifted Adults and Youth, opens up a world where change is possible for a gifted person who wants to positively impact their relationships, career, family, personal development, and self-esteem.
-Learn more about the book in this review by IG founder and coach Jennifer Harvey Sallin.… Read More
+Learn more about the book in this review by Jennifer Harvey Sallin.… Read More

 Many gifted people carry around others’ emotions with them and confuse them with their own.
 They feel fear, anger, shame and other emotions that they’ve picked up along the way, but are not organic to them.
 These emotions can turn into beliefs or voices that go contrary to one’s best interests.
-Learn more about where they come from and how to free yourself from them in this article by IG founder Jennifer Harvey Sallin.… Read More
+Learn more about where they come from and how to free yourself from them in this article by InterGifted’s founding director Jennifer Harvey Sallin.… Read More

 Often accompanied by an intense inner disharmony, giftedness has more than once been confused with pathology in the course of history.
 However, rather than mental weakness or illness, Dabrowski looked at giftedness as a great catalyst for self-actualization.
-Learn about Dabrowski’s Overexcitabilities, Theory of Positive Disintegration and the climb toward gifted self-actualization in this article by IG founder Jennifer Harvey Sallin.… Read More
+Learn about Dabrowski’s Overexcitabilities, Theory of Positive Disintegration and the climb toward gifted self-actualization in this article by InterGifted’s founding director Jennifer Harvey Sallin.… Read More